Today is a special day, for those of you familiar with my blog over the years. It is my 38th birthday.

 Indirect Proof:

-Assume towards a contradiction that there exists a circle O that intersects line l in at least three points AB, and C, and without loss of generality, let's say that B is between A and C. By the definition of circle, O is equidistant from AB, and C. From the Converse of the Perpendicular Bisector Theorem, since O is equidistant from A and BO lies on m, the perpendicular bisector of AB -- and again using the converse, since O is equidistant from B and CO lies on n, the perpendicular bisector of BC.
-We know that m and n are distinct lines because m intersects l at the midpoint of AB and n intersects l at the midpoint of BC -- and those midpoints are distinct because B lies between them.
+Assume towards a contradiction that there exists a circle O that intersects line l in at least three points A, B, and C, and without loss of generality, let's say that B is between A and C. By the definition of circle, O is equidistant from A, B, and C. From the Converse of the Perpendicular Bisector Theorem, since O is equidistant from A and B, O lies on m, the perpendicular bisector of

 Now both m and n are said to be perpendicular to l, since each is the perpendicular bisector of a segment of l.
 So by the Two Perpendiculars Theorem, m and n must be parallel -- and yet O is known to lie on both lines, a blatant contradiction.
 Therefore a line and a circle can't intersect in three points, so the most number of points of intersection is two.
 QED